 Scientists from LGL have extensive experience with offshore and onshore wind power developments

-For nearly 50 years, LGL has played a critical role in helping offshore operators understand and comply with federal and state requirements for development activities by preparing scientifically sound assessments and conducting rigorous research and monitoring programs.
+For over 50 years, LGL has played a critical role in helping offshore operators understand and comply with federal and state requirements for development activities by preparing scientifically sound assessments and conducting rigorous research and monitoring programs.
 LGL has supported the growth of the offshore wind industry as a part of the following projects:

 Marine Mammal Protection Act Take Authorizations for HRG Site Reconnaissance Surveys

 LGL prepared Incidental Harassment Authorization (IHA) applications to the National Marine Fisheries Service (NMFS) for conducting high-resolution geophysical (HRG) site reconnaissance surveys in Lease OCS-A 0521.
 LGL worked closely with Mayflower Wind regulatory and technical personnel to describe the survey plans and equipment and to identify the most appropriate strategy for permitting the work.
 During NMFS’ review of the application materials, we quickly addressed questions and numerous requests for additional acoustic modeling of specific sound sources by working directly with technical personnel at NMFS.
 This led to successful granting of approvals to conduct work with and without take authorizations from NMFS.

 Aerial Surveys for Large Whales in the New York Bight